renetal/website/blogs/improvement-tips-boost-efficiency-rental-business-2020.md

 Any rental business would not want to rent out faulty equipment, or the worst case will be that your client has taken the equipment on a long term rental, and the fix is due early.
 How are you going to handle this situation by keeping costs low?

-Equipment servicing is another task that needs to be handled effectively as it adds to the profit and loss statement, and your accountant may be very curious to know the specifics of the equipment-level cost, weekly and monthly.
+Equipment service is another task that needs to be dealt with effectively, as it adds to the profit and loss statement, and your accountant may be very curious to know the specifics of the equipment – cost levels, weekly and monthly.
+The staff should always have a list of the equipment that is due for maintenance, and the software that you are using to handle business operations should alert users if any of the maintenance dates fall between the rental period.

 ## Daily Tasks
-Keeping track of the internal tasks that should be completed just before the pick-up date can be a challenging task during the peak season.
-Some inventory assets require a special set of checks before or after they are returned from the customer.
-Or, in some instances, the customer may have a very special requirement that you need to meet before you pick up.
+Keeping track of the internal tasks that should be completed just before the pick-up date can be easily missed due to the high volume of orders during the peak season.
+Some inventory assets require a special set of checks before or after being returned from the customer.
+Or, in some cases , the customer may have a very special requirement that you need to comply with before you pick up the rental order.

 The rental management software should have the built-in ability to create and assign tasks to the customer's rental order and assign them to the respective crew - so they can be easily tracked and managed.